jpedrou/CensusML/README.md

 - Choose a database and apply the steps of a Machine Learning Project.
 My problem is for: **Classification**.

 - Propose 4 solutions to the problem and at the end inform the most efficient one:
-  - a) Choose a Machine Learning model and apply it without use feature selection or dimensionality reduction.
+  - [x] a) Choose a Machine Learning model and apply it without use feature selection or dimensionality reduction.
 Simply apply the model and find the value of R2(for Regression) or
     Accuracy (for Classification).
-  - b) Use the PCA or LDA technique for dimensionality reduction and apply the Same Machine Learning model used in letter a.
+  - [x] b) Use the PCA or LDA technique for dimensionality reduction and apply the Same Machine Learning model used in letter a.
-  - c) Use a Feature Selection technique and apply the same Machine Learning model used in the letter a.
+  - [x] c) Use a Feature Selection technique and apply the same Machine Learning model used in the letter a.
-  - d) Use the Pycaret library to solve the problem.
+  - [x] d) Use the Pycaret library to solve the problem.

  **OBS: If you are seeing the code here in GitHub some graphics may not be displayed, because some ones are dynamic.
 You can open it in the Google Colab.**

 # Exploratory Data Analysis (EDA)
 ## Data
 It's a Extraction from the 1994 Census database wich was done by Barry Becker.
-For more data details click [here](https://archive.ics.uci.edu/ml/datasets/adult).
+**For more data details click [here](https://archive.ics.uci.edu/ml/datasets/adult)**.

 > The **goal** is predict whether income exceeds $50K/yr based on census data.
 Also known as "Census Income" dataset.